Protecting Yourself & Your Family During Civil Unrest

 use is legal via the Insurrection Act but is the last resort – only when the state cannot manage the breakdown

-provides medical aid, fight fires, and assist with evacuations
+provides medical aid, fights fires, and assists with evacuations

 Disaster Planning